rob10campbell/PRoPS-colloids_setup/03-Simulating-waterDPD.md

 $ source VirtEnv/bin/activate
 (VirtEnv) $
 ```
-You can now move back to the directory for the water simulation and run the file.<br>
+You can now move back to the directory for the water simulation and run `waterDPD.py`.<br>
 *Note:* `waterDPD.py` *intentionally imports several packages when it is run.
 You will likely be prompted to install some of these packages before you can run the file (e.g. to install gsd, use* `pip install gsd`*).
 After you have installed any missing packages, try running the file again.*
 ```bash
 (VirtEnv) $ cd sims/water/